-A power of attorney is a document which you, the principal, can sign giving another person, the attorney in fact agent,the authority to handle your affairs.
-A relative or other interested person cannot simply "get" a power of attorney over you if you become incapacitated.
-You can execute the document only if you are at least eighteen years old and mentally capable when signing it.
+A power of attorney is a document that you can sign, giving another person (the attorney-in-fact agent) the authority to handle your affairs.
+A relative or any other interested person cannot simply “get” power of attorney over you if you become incapacitated.
+You can execute the document only if you are at least 18 years old and mentally capable when signing it.
 You must sign it in the presence of a notary public.

 A power of attorney remains in effect if you subsequently become incapacitated unless the document states otherwise.
-A power of attorney may be set up to take effect now or to take effect only if you become incapacitated.
+A power of attorney may be set up to take effect either (a) immediately or (b) only if and when you become incapacitated.

-Your power of attorney should be drafted carefully to address such issues as Medicaid planning and the authority of your attorney in fact to make gifts on your behalf in the event you require long term health care in the future.
+Your power of attorney should be drafted carefully to address such issues as Medicaid planning and the authority of your attorney-in-fact to make gifts on your behalf in the event that you require long-term health care in the future.

-A power of attorney can also grant health care decision making authority to your attorney in fact.
-However, the health care power of attorney should be done in conjunction with an appointment of health care representative in order to give the attorney in fact/representative full health care decision making powers.
+A power of attorney can also grant health care decision-making authority to your attorney-in-fact.
+However, the health care power of attorney should be done in conjunction with an appointment of a health care representative in order to give the attorney-in-fact and representative full health care decision-making powers.

-Unless you have a court-appointed guardian or heal care representative, the Indiana Health Care Consent Act allows the following people to act for you without your written authority:
+Without a court-appointed guardian or health care representative, the Indiana Health Care Consent Act allows the following people to act for you without your written authority:

 The document is effective only when:

-1. you are, at the time, incapable of consenting to your health care; and
+- You are, at the time, incapable of consenting to your health care

-2. the instructions of the health care representative do not overrule your own previous instruction, such as those contained in your living will.
+- The instructions of the health care representative do not overrule your own previous instructions, such as those contained in your living will

 You must sign the appointment in the presence of an adult witness who also must sign.
 The witness cannot be your appointed representative.